 Production planning is the "brain" and "backbone" of a production company.
 All departments and groups work to complete their activities just-in-time according to the plan.
 If production planning is not realistic from the outset, delivery problems are inevitable.
 This is typical of a deficient planning system:

-In most cases, the main reason for the lack of process synchronization is that the planning tool is unable to create a sequence plan.
-No sequence planning means that each department, each group, each resource decides its own order priority and production sequence.
+Often the main reason for the lack of process synchronization is that the planning tool is unable to create a sequence plan.
+The lack of proper sequence planning means that each department, each work group, each resource decides its own order priority and production sequence.
 The consequences are:

-Without realistic and feasible planning no reasonable production control is possible.
-Instead, the main task for process control becomes a fire-fighting task.
-An optimal production control includes:
+Without realistic and feasible planning no practicable production control is possible.
+Instead, fire-fighting becomes process control's main activity.
+Optimal production control includes:

-The visualization of the project status is essential, because it is well known that the human brain judges mainly by patterns and images.
-With a tabular planning (e.g. excel sheet) of hundreds of orders and countless resources with different start and end dates, it is not possible to judge whether a production order is on schedule or not.
+The visualization of the project status is essential, because it is easier for the brain to comprehend information visually by patterns and images.
+With a tabular planning (numerical, e.g. excel sheet) of hundreds of orders and countless resources with different start and end dates, it is not possible to judge whether a production order is on schedule or not.

-In our Kaizen consulting for just-in-time production to reduce operating costs, we follow the motto "only results count"!
+In our Kaizen-/Lean consulting to implement just-in-time production and reduce operating costs, we follow the motto "only results count!"